go to main contents

 • Poster: "Perception of health and the benefits of sport in improving the quality of life of people with intellectual disabilities", Natalia Salamero Ayén.

-Final Bachelor’s Degree Project: Family experiences of children with celiac disease
+Bachelor’s thesis: Family experiences with children with coeliac disease

 • Coordination: Isabel Font Jiménez (mariaisabel.font(ELIMINAR)@urv.cat)